Ninty-five-year-old musician plays newly arrived organ at local church

 Rudenick’s mother enjoyed listening to her play so much that she would instruct Rudenick to do so instead of doing her chores.

-She then began playing the piano for her Sunday school at age nine.
+She then began playing the piano for her Sunday school at age 9.

 On the day of her confirmation at age 13, the organist failed to show.
 Rudenick’s minister — aware of her piano skills — told her to fill in and play the organ for the ceremony.